 Regulatory Strategy:

-Regulatory Submission: Preparation and submission of regulatory documentation to regulatory authorities as required.
+Regulatory Submission: Prepare and submit regulatory documentation to regulatory authorities as required.

 Regulatory Compliance: Ensuring compliance with regulatory guidelines and requirements.